Policy Information

 Frequently Asked Questions

-Public transportation includes scheduled transportation at a set price published by the provider and no receipts are required.
-Private transportation such as a taxi, Uber, Lyft, or ride share program provide receipts and must be supplied to the University to substantiate the expense.
+Public transportation includes scheduled transportation with a published fare; no receipts are required.
+Private transportation such as taxis, Ubers, Lyfts, or rideshare programs issue itemized receipts and must be supplied to substantiate the expense.

-University policy requires employees to authorize reimbursement of expenses and certify the reimbursement is a bona fide University expenditure and has not been reimbursed by another entity or paid with the University PCard, and documents understanding that reimbursed item(s) remain the property of the University.
+University policy requires employees to authorize reimbursement of expenses and certify the reimbursement is a bona fide University business cost, has not been reimbursed elsewhere, was not paid with a University TravelCard/OneCard, and that any reimbursed items remain University property.

-3. If a traveler prefers to drive to the conference instead of flying, what is the best business practice?
+- If a Traveler prefers to drive to the conference instead of flying, what is the best business practice?

-The traveler should obtain pre-approval from their supervisor and work with the business office to provide a cost comparison of flight vs. mileage to the business destination.
-Reimbursement will be at the lower mileage based on the most direct route or an amount equal to the cost of flying economy with advance booking.
+The Traveler must obtain pre-approval from their supervisor and work with the business office to provide cost comparisons between airfare and mileage to the business destination.
+Reimbursement will be based on the lower cost: mileage calculated using the most direct route or the cost of economy-class airfare booked in advance.

-Two cost comparisons for the business portion of the trip, at time of booking, should be obtained from comparable airlines (e.g., Southwest, American, United or Expedia).
-Provide the comparisons, along with the purchased airline receipt, as supporting documentation for the reimbursement at the lesser cost, based on the most economical transportation on the business travel dates.
+At the time of booking, Travelers should obtain two cost comparisons for the business portion of the trip from comparable airlines (e.g., Southwest, American, or United; the Travel & Expense system’s booking tool can also be used to collect comparisons.).
+These comparisons, along with the purchased airline receipt, must be submitted as supporting documentation.
+Reimbursement will be based on the most economical option.

-5. Can a traveler be reimbursed for mileage if they borrowed the vehicle?
+- Can a Traveler be reimbursed for mileage if they borrowed the vehicle?

-The mileage reimbursement rate is established by the State of Arizona is intended for vehicles owned by the driver of the vehicle, therefore mileage would not be reimbursable.
-The employee may submit gas receipts if the vehicle meets University standards and insurance requirements.
+The mileage reimbursement rate established by the State of Arizona applies only to vehicles owned by the driver.
+Therefore, mileage is not reimbursable for vehicles not owned by the Traveler.
+In such cases, the employee may submit gas receipts for reimbursement, provided the vehicle meets University standards and insurance requirements.

-Benefits earned while on University business should be utilized for future University business travel at no cost to the University, when applicable.
-The mechanics of many of these programs issue the awards in the name of the traveler and are not transferable to the University.
-Therefore, business offices should make reasonable efforts to have its travelers use their awards in connection with University travel but should weigh the costs of record keeping and enforcement against the potential savings.
-Note that use of these rewards are not reimbursable expenses to the employee as they did not incur a cost.
+Benefits earned through University business travel should be applied to future University business travel at no cost to the institution.
+Because many reward programs issue benefits in the Traveler’s name and are not transferable to the University, business offices should make reasonable efforts to encourage Travelers to apply these benefits to future University travel, while balancing the administrative burden of tracking and enforcement against potential savings.
+These rewards are not reimbursable, as no out-of-pocket expense was incurred.

 No, the terms of employment and costs associated with performing their job duties should be negotiated within the employment contract/offer letter.